Stoneman Glaciara Hike

 Public transport

-CFF train to Brig via the Lötschberg (from Bern) or Sion (from Lausanne), followed by regional trains to Goms and the start of the hike.
-Remember to reserve a place for your mountain bike on the SBB mobile application or on sbb.ch.
+SBB to Brig via Lötschberg (from Bern) or Sion (from Lausanne).
+Regional train connections towards Conches to your departure point.
+Remember to reserve a spot for your mountain bike via the SBB mobile app or on sbb.ch.

 Approach

-The route crosses main road 19 at the holiday village of Fiesch, at the lower station of Fürgangen and to the north-east in Biel.
+The route crosses main road 19 at the holiday village of Fiesch, the lower station of Fürgangen, as well as in the northeast at Biel.

-Brig is the inter-regional SBB station.
-In addition, the Matterhorn Gotthard Bahn runs through the Rhone Valley and is an optimal transport option for runners who wish to stay in one place and therefore require a transfer.
+Brig is the interregional SBB station.
+Furthermore, the Matterhorn Gotthard Bahn runs in the Rhône valley and is an optimal transport option for runners who wish to stay in one place and therefore need a transfer.

 Parking

-Follow the parking signs at your point of departure.
+Follow the parking signs at your departure point.

 Source